 Health insurance contract must be valid in Estonia during the whole nominal study period.

-First year degree students are required to present a copy of the health insurance to the International Student Recruitment and Admissions Division located U03-211A (Ehitajate tee 5).
+First year degree students are required to present a copy of the health insurance to the International Recruitment and Admissions Division located U03-211A (Ehitajate tee 5).

 FAQ: Do I need additional health insurance?